hazaarlabs/hazaar-mvc/docs/src/guide/basics/routing.md

 ## Basic Routes

 The basic router uses the request URL to determine the controller and action, along with any arguments.
 No configuration is required, as controllers and actions are automatically mapped to URLs.
+This router is the simplest and fastest way to perform routing in Hazaar MVC as there is minimal processing required.

 ::: tip
-The basic router is ideal for simple applications with a flat controller structure.
+The basic router is ideal for simple applications with a flat controller structure that require the most efficient routing possible.
 :::

-::: note
+::: warning
-The basic router does not support nested controllers or custom routes.
-For more advanced routing, consider the [advanced router](#advanced-routes).
+The basic router does not support nested controllers or routing aliases.
+For more advanced routing, look at the [advanced router](#advanced-routes).
 :::

 A typical route format is: